 Appsthat represent applications that need to access the Ridge Cloud API

-Ridge cloud has a RESTful API.
-Access to this API requires authentication and API keys are the credentials that are used for this authentication.
-The API keys are placed in the authentication header of the API request and the Ridge Cloud API server uses then to determine and verify the identity of the requester.
+Ridge cloud has a RESTful API which requires authentication, API keys are the credentials that are used for this authentication.
+The API keys are placed in the authentication header of the API request thus allowing Ridge Cloud to verify the identity of the requester.

 API keys can be issued to any member of an organization.
 In case an API key is compromised, it must be deleted so that it will no longer be possible to authenticate with it.